huaweicloud/terraform-provider-huaweicloud/website/docs/r/networking_secgroup_v2.html.markdown

 ```

 Please note that this behavior may differ depending on the configuration of
-the OpenStack cloud.
+the HuaweiCloud cloud.
 The above illustrates the current default Neutron
 behavior.
-Some OpenStack clouds might provide additional rules and some might
+Some HuaweiCloud clouds might provide additional rules and some might
 not provide any rules at all (in which case the `delete_default_rules` setting
 is moot).